zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 say that you don’t know something or understand som ething, even though you may in fact know it or understand it.
 If someone “p leads ignorance,” they say “I didn’t know” or “I don’t know” something.
 Maybe tha t person is telling the truth and maybe he isn’t.
 Donny wants to plead ignorance about cooking and ask his mother over to his house – that is to say, “invite”  her to his house – to give him “cooking lessons,” to teach him how to cook.

 He says, “By the time I cook well enough on my own, ” meaning by the time or by that point in the future when I am able to cook wit hout my mother’s help, “the children will be nearly full-grown.”
 “To be “full ( full) – grown (grown)” means to be an adult, to no longer be a child.
 If we say someon e is “full-grown,” we mean that person is now no longer a child.
-They’re 18 years o ld or 21 years old, or it could also refer to a adolescent who has stopped growing,  who will no longer get any taller, for example.
+They’re 18 years old or 21 years old, or it could also refer to a adolescent who has stopped growing,  who will no longer get any taller, for example.
 “Full-grown” could also descri be a plant or a tree that will no longer grow any more or get any bigger than it is n ow.

 Here it refers to Donny’s children becoming old eno ugh so that they are adults.
 Donny is saying that because he will learn to cook so slowly from his mother, his mother will in fact do most of the cooking for his children until they are practically adults.
 It sounds to me like Donny’s plan is better  than any meal plan.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]